Media inquiries are always welcome.

 Railroading has made for riveting stories for nearly two centuries.
 Since the 1950s the Illinois Railway Museum has been happy to host many reporters, photographers, bloggers, travel writers, film crews, and even movie productions.
 Media inquiries can be placed at the bottom of this page or by phone directed to:

-Frank Hicks, IRM Publicity Director
+John Naglich Jr, IRM Publicity Director

 815-923-4391 ext 408